Grand Valley honors veterans, dedicates new space for students

 Country artist Michael Peterson performed a song at the breakfast and his wife, Jill Chambers, a military veteran, spoke to the audience about her experiences.

-Grand Valley also provides in-state tuition for active military members who are stationed in Michigan and their spouses or dependents.
+Grand Valley also provides in-state tuition for active military members who are stationed in Michigan.
 The university is a member of the Consortium of Michigan Veteran Educators, a statewide network of two-year and four-year institutions that works to support military members and veterans and ensure access to resources that can lead to employment.

 For more information about Grand Valley’s Student Veterans Network, visit www.gvsu.edu/veterans.